 Multimedia Artist Jobs & Statistics | Animator Jobs

-Multimedia artists and animators typically do the following:
+Multimedia artists and animators typically perform these duties:

 Multimedia artists and animators often work in a specific medium.
 Some focus on creating animated movies or video games.
 Others create visual effects for movies and television shows.
 Creating computer-generated images (known as CGI) may include taking images of an actor’s movements, which are then animated into three-dimensional characters.
 Other animators design scenery or backgrounds for locations.

 Artists and animators can further specialize within these fields.
 Within animated movies and video games, artists often specialize in characters or in scenery and background design.
-Video game artists may focus on level design: creating the look, feel, and layout for the levels of a video game.
+Video game artists may focus on level design: creating the look, feel, and layout for the levels of video games.